apache/cordova-plugin-file/doc/index.md

 * files: The application's internal file storage directory
 * files-external: The application's external file storage directory
-* sdcard: The global external file storage directory (this is the root of the SD card, if one is installed)
+* sdcard: The global external file storage directory (this is the root of the SD card, if one is installed).
+You must have the `android.permission.WRITE_EXTERNAL_STORAGE` permission to use this.
 * cache: The application's internal cache directory
 * cache-external: The application's external cache directory
 * root: The entire device filesystem